THE DOVER WAR MEMORIAL PROJECT

 Mills, H. M.

-She is buried with her brother and sister at Charlton, 2 T7.
-Her parents and young brother Brian lie in the neighbouring grave.
+She is buried with her brother and sister at Charlton, Dover.
+2 T7.
+Her parents and young brother Brian lie in the neighbouring grave

-His funeral was held on 28th March, at St James, 10 JL and six East Kent Road Car Company employerrs carried the Union Flag draped coffin.
-Many of his colleagues attended with his family, and there were repsresentatives from the West Mount First Aid Party and the Transport and General Workers' Union.
+His funeral was held on 28 March, at St James, Dover.
+10 (19?)
+JL and six East Kent Road Car Company employees carried the Union Flag draped coffin.
+Many of his colleagues attended with his family, and there were representatives from the West Mount First Aid Party and the Transport and General Workers' Union

 Doris Winifred Agnes Moore.
 She died at the Casualty Hospital, Union Road, on 12 December 1942, aged 16, the day after being injured at her home at 31 Victoria Street.
-She was buried at Charlton on 26th December, 26 2S. .
+She was buried on 26 December at Charlton, Dover.
+26 2S

 Moore, F. W., I. V., M. E. and F. R.

-Their funerals left from the "Duke of Wellington", 201 London Road, and their coffins were draped with the Union Flag.
+Their funerals left from the "Duke of Wellington", 201 London Road, on 16 June and their coffins were draped with the Union Flag.
 Little Freddy was laid in the same coffin as his mother.
-There were many mourners at their graveside, in Charlton cemetery, on 16th June. .
+There were many mourners at their graveside, in Charlton cemetery, Dover

 In Loving Memory of